floshin/acrolib/glossary.md

 #### Motions

 * **Motion** is a change of position, going from one position to another.
 Motions are differentiated into *Base Motions* and *Top Motions*.
 An example for a base motion is to move from a standing position into a sitting position while holding the partner in a handstand.
 An example for a top motion is to move from a straight handstand into an arched handstand while standing on the hands of the base.
-In German a motion is called a "Verwandlung" (transformation).
+In German a motion is called "Verwandlung" (transformation).

 * **Base Motions** are changes of position of the base partner or partners while performing a partner element (e.g. while holding the top).
 There are douzens of base motions and many do not have any common term to describe them yet.
 I am suggesting the following terms:
   * **Sit-Down**, getting from a standing position into a seated position.